niitapa/uudempiAS/_posts/2018-03-24-aski-munajahti.md

 ASki's egg hunt

 Examination week is coming, but so is easter!
 And what's easter without eastereggs?
 Nothing!
-From Monday till Thursday you'll get to hunt eggs at ASki.
+From Monday till Thursday you'll get to hunt eggs at ASki during lunchtime.
 The eggs will be hidden around AS-guild room (ASki) daily, though not to the kitchen, toilets or otherwise completely unseen places.
 There will be limited amount of eggs so don't be greedy!

 Best regards,<br>
 Committee of ASki